 Magento and Route: An Ecommerce Dream Team

 Online stores that use Route create an all-around more enjoyable experience for their shoppers.
-Instead of hunting through their email inbox for tracking numbers, or trying to intuit where their package is based on a confusing carrier history, they can see all of their packages in the Route app.
+Instead of hunting through their inbox looking for a confirmation email or tracking numbers, or trying to intuit where their package is based on a confusing shipping carrier history, they can get real-time notifications and track orders in the Route app.
 Because it’s the app where shoppers can track everything in one place, orders from your store are going to show up in their scrolling as they (obsessively) check to see where each purchase is at any given time.

 Plus, adding Route to your experience means your support team will thank you.
 The whole squad will face fewer customers calling, chatting, and emailing them wanting to know where their package is or when it’s going to be delivered.
 Your support team can focus on customers with more complicated needs while Route lets your customers watch their package every step of the way.